hahaha12379/RNALoc-LM/readme.md

+# RNALoc-LM
-# RNALoc-LM: a pre-trained RNA language model powered for RNA subcellular localization prediction
+A pre-trained RNA language model powered for RNA subcellular localization prediction.
 This repository contains the code for the RNA Subcellular Localization Prediction Model (RNALoc-LM), which can be used to predict the subcellular localization of three types of RNA: lncRNA, circRNA, and miRNA.

 Also the web server for prediction and visualization are available at http://csuligroup.com:8000/RNALoc-LM.

+Before start, you need to create the environment required for the project.
+You can choose to create the environment directly using the RNALoc-LM.yaml file, or use the requirements.txt file to create the environment.

-### Create Environment with Conda
+### Create Environment with RNALoc-LM.yaml

 First, create the required environment.